vmware/terraform-provider-vcfa/.github/ISSUE_TEMPLATE/Bug_Report.md

 Hello,

 Thank you for opening an issue.
-Please note that we try to keep the Terraform issue tracker reserved for bug reports and feature requests.
-For general usage questions, please see: https://www.terraform.io/community.html.
+Please note that we try to keep the Terraform VCFA Provider issue tracker reserved for bug reports and feature requests.
+For general Terraform usage questions, please see: https://www.terraform.io/community.html.

 ### Terraform Version